 These bands assume adult ranges and a healthy starting baseline.
 Athletes with high workloads should scale by body mass, training age, and orthostatic fatigue profile, not just by calculator output.

-If active Calories rise while body weight and sleep trend down, the issue is usually signal quality or context, not just energy.
+If Active Calories rise while body weight and sleep both trend down, the problem is often signal quality or context rather than a true jump in daily energy need.
 First verify:

 - strap placement and heart-rate reliability across workout types